icukovic/gingerbill.org-source/content/article/2020-01-25-a-reply-to-lets-stop-copying-c.md

 ## Assignment as expression

-I completely agree that assignment as an expression is a bad idea and causes more problems than utility.
+I completely agree that assignment as an expression is a bad idea and causes more problems than the utility it gives.

 ## No hyphens in identifiers